NL Industries / Taracorp (NL)

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 U.S. EPA will also periodically check with the property owners where lead contamination may still exist from air stack emissions and who previously refused access for sampling or remediation.
-The next Five-Year Review Report is due by March 2014.
+A report documenting the results of the fourth Five-Year Review, which will be available by March 2014, and will detail the site's progress.
+The subsequent Five-Year Review Report is due by March 2019.

 - Soil Testing To Begin Again At NL Industries-Taracorp Superfund Site In Granite City, Illinois - October 15, 2010